Andreaytm/spectrum/README.md

 Testing:
 - [FreeFormatter.com](https://www.freeformatter.com/) for formatting and indentation.
 - [Coverage](https://coverage.readthedocs.io/en/v4.5.x/) for displaying test reports from Django unit tests.
-- [Travis CI](http://travis-ci.org)allows for Continuous Integration, which runs tests on code every time it is pushed to GitHub.
+- [Travis CI](http://travis-ci.org) allows for Continuous Integration, which runs tests on code every time it is pushed to GitHub.

 ## Testing: